ahsanzaman2489/homelike-test-react-redux-/Readme.md

 1) Clone or download the project.
 2) Move to project directory
-3) to install local depandencies open terminal or CMD
+3) to install local depandencies open terminal or CMD run
 ```
 $ npm install
 ```